First measurement of the $|t|$-dependence of incoherent J/$\psi$ photonuclear production

 The following systematic uncertainties were studied and their effect on the cross section is summarised in Table~\ref{tab:SystematicUncertainties}.
-The upper and lower limits to the invariant-mass fits to extract the signal were varied as well as the values of the tail parameters of the Crystal Ball distribution; the central values and variation of the latter were obtained by fitting STARlight simulated events.
-The total effect on the cross section varied in the different $\mant$ ranges between 1\% and 2.9\%.
-Requiring $|z_{\rm vtx}| < 15$~cm, instead of $|z_{\rm vtx}| < 10$~cm, produced an uncertainty up to 2.9\%.
-The variation of the $f_{\rm C}$ factor within the uncertainties yielded by the fit to the $\pt$ distribution produced uncertainties in the measured cross section up to 0.4\%.
-The uncertainty on $f_{\rm D}$ comes from the statistical uncertainty on the measured value of $R$ and produces an effect from 0.2\% to 6.5\%.
-The uncertainty on the luminosity has two contributions which were added in quadrature: from the measurement of the reference cross sections in van der Meer scans (2.5\%~\cite{ALICE:2021ngs}) and from the determination of the live-time of the trigger used in this analysis (1.5\%).
+To study the stability of the background model, the lower and upper limits to the invariant-mass fits to extract the signal were varied in the range of 2--2.5 and 4--5~GeV/$c^2$, respectively.
+The values of the tail parameters of the Crystal Ball distribution were also modified; the central values and the variations were obtained by fitting STARlight simulated events.
+The total effect on the cross section varies in the different $\mant$ ranges between 1\% and 2.9\%.
+The detector does not have a uniform acceptance for tracks from collisions happening far from the nominal interaction point; to study the quality of the detector description for these extreme cases the selection $|z_{\rm vtx}| < 10$~cm was extended to $|z_{\rm vtx}| < 15$~cm, resulting in uncertainties at the level of up to 2.9\%.
+There are three contributions to the uncertainties on the \fC and \fD factors: the uncertainties from the fit (driven by statistical fluctuations), the uncertainty from the reweighting procedure, and the effect of varying the value of $R$ within the experimental uncertainties.
+The uncertainty on \fC is driven by the uncertainty from the fit to the \pt distribution and leads to uncertainties in the measured cross section up to 0.4\%.
+The uncertainty on \fD is driven by the uncertainty on the measured value of $R$ and produces an effect from 0.2\% to 6.5\%.
+The uncertainty on the luminosity has two contributions which were added in quadrature: from the measurement of the reference cross sections in van der Meer scans (2.5\%~\cite{ALICE:2022xir}) and from the determination of the live-time of the trigger used in this analysis (1.5\%).
 The correction for pile-up utilises an independent sample to obtain the dependence of pile-up on the average rate of inelastic scattering; this dependence is linear and the corresponding uncertainty comes from a fit to these data.
 The effect on the cross section is 3\%.
 The probability of dissociation products leaving a signal in AD was studied with an independent control sample as a function of the amount of activity around beam rapidity.
 The propagation of the statistical uncertainty of the correction factors when applied to this sample produces a 3.8\% effect.
 The uncertainty of 2\% per track on the matching of ITS and TPC track segments was estimated from the difference between matching efficiencies in data and MC simulations.
 Contributions from both tracks were added in quadrature, giving a total of 2.8\%.
 The trigger efficiency uncertainty was determined using control data samples and amounts to 1.3\%.
 The uncertainty on the branching ratio was taken from Ref.~\cite{Workman:2022ynf}.
 The uncertainty on the photon flux was estimated by varying the nuclear radius parameter of the Woods--Saxon distribution in Pb, used in the Glauber model, according to neutron-skin measurements~\cite{Abrahamyan:2012gp} and amounts to 2\%~\cite{ALICE:2021tyx}.
 All uncertainties except for the signal extraction and the selection on $|z_\text{vtx}|$ are correlated in $\mant$.

 The cross sections for the incoherent photoproduction of $\Jpsi$ vector mesons in ultra-peripheral Pb--Pb collisions at $\snn= 5.02$~TeV as a function of $\mant$ measured at midrapidity, $|y|<0.8$, are listed in Table~\ref{tab:results} and depicted in Fig.~\ref{fig:crossSection}.